 6) We Romanticize the relationship

 And why wouldn’t we?
 In the first 90 days after leaving, we haven’t yet learned that narcissists faked the whole relationship.
 We remember the beginning, the idealization period, the proclamations of soul mate love, the promises, the declarations of being the only, the first, the best, the most, the narcissist perfectly mirroring our ideal love, our soul’s mate.
 We try to reconcile that with all the abuse.
 We don’t yet know this is the abuse cycle of idealization and devaluation, so we assume it was a love that we can’t quite comprehend why it went horribly wrong.
-The only answers we can come up with is that we were so bad that we couldn’t do anything right to hold it together.
+The only answer we can come up with is that we were so bad that we couldn’t do anything right to hold it together.

-While we’re busy hating ourselves for being so flawed and losing this great partner, we have a hard time remembering all the soul wrenching pain they put us through and without names and labels for their disordered behavior, we keep assigning ourselves the blame and the narcissist gets all the benefit of our doubt.
+While we’re busy hating ourselves for being so flawed and losing this great partner, we have a hard time remembering all the soul-wrenching pain they put us through and without names and labels for their disordered behavior, we keep assigning ourselves the blame and the narcissist gets all the benefit of our doubt.

-If we catch wind or get a glimpse of the narcissist in the valuation stage of a new target, we’ll convince ourselves even more that the prince charming we lost, is so capable of sweeping declarations of love for the new target and “looks” so happy and free in their new life with the new person that the only answer could be that We suck and they don’t.
+If we catch wind or get a glimpse of the narcissist in the valuation stage of a new target, we’ll convince ourselves even more than the prince charming we lost, is so capable of sweeping declarations of love for the new target and “looks” so happy and free in their new life with the new person that the only answer could be that We suck and they don’t.

-This is NOTHING but a product of smoke and mirrors, brainwashing, poor boundaries, low self-worth and witnessing the disorder for the first time from the OUTSIDE.
+This is NOTHING but a product of smoke and mirrors, brainwashing, poor boundaries, low self-worth, and witnessing the disorder for the first time from the OUTSIDE.

 Whenever you start to romanticize the relationship as anything other than the abuse that happened to you, it’s a sign to STOP and remember the abuse that really did take place.
-The arguments that were never resolved, all the discounting of your emotions, the name calling, the cheating, the hitting, the threats, the stalking, the harassment, the lies, the smear campaign, the blame, the toxicity, the hurt, the tears and the lack of empathy.
+The arguments that were never resolved, all the discounting of your emotions, the name-calling, the cheating, the hitting, the threats, the stalking, the harassment, the lies, the smear campaign, the blame, the toxicity, the hurt, the tears and the lack of empathy.
 NOTHING the narcissist could EVER do or say will be greater than the fact that they have an incurable, permanent personality DISORDER and the only thing that can come from them is ABUSE.

 By the time you cycle through this first wave of grief, you’ll have alleviated the brainwashing, you’ll have begun focusing on yourself again, you’ll be building your self-worth, redeveloping and asserting your boundaries, validating yourself and will have accepted the realities of this abusive relationship.
 Then you’ll be ready when the second wave of grief comes and you have to mourn a relationship that was never real in the first place.

 For the most part, NO Contact is only a struggle for the first 90 days.
 Looking at it from this vantage point, you can see that these are formidable tasks and it’s no wonder the amount of time it takes.
 We don’t use this word often, but let’s face it: we were victims of domestic abuse.
-We aren’t going to just walk away unscathed like we do from other nonabusive relationships.
+We aren’t going to just walk away unscathed as we do from other nonabusive relationships.

 Be gentle with yourself.
 Allow yourself the emotions and luxury of time to be your WHOLE self again.
 Accept rather than judge your emotions.
 Let them have their day.
 We don’t want to hold these things in because the outcome is not good for us when we do, as this results in depression and disease.